News Center > The Heat is On! Stay One Step Ahead by Implementing Simple Solutions

 - Seal cracks and holes around doors, windows and duct work.
 Weather stripping and caulk will help keep the cold air inside the house and the hot air outdoors.

-Customers can also take advantage of a variety of energy-efficiency programs and services through our Entergy Solutions program, which offers ways to help you lower your energy bill and find new ways to save energy – and money – at your home or business.
+What’s more, you also can take advantage of a variety of energy-efficiency programs and services through our Entergy Solutions program, which offers ways to help you lower your energy bill and find new ways to save energy – and money – at your home or business.

-Entergy Mississippi helps low-income, disabled and elderly customers struggling to pay their electricity bills through its customer-assistance fund, The Power to Care.
+For customers struggling to pay their summer energy bills, Entergy Louisiana utilities help low-income, disabled and elderly customers through its customer-assistance fund, The Power to Care.
 The Power to Care is administered by The Salvation Army and funded by Entergy employees, customers and shareholders.
 Bill pay assistance is also available through the federal Low Income Home Energy Assistance Program.
-Through these programs, in 2015 more than $5.6 million in assistance was provided to 25,835 Entergy Mississippi customers.
-For information on getting assistance or to contribute to The Power to Care, visit entergy-mississippi.com.
+Through these programs, in 2015, $15.7 million in assistance was provided to 51,750 customers of Entergy Louisiana utilities.
+For information on getting assistance or to contribute to The Power to Care, visit entergy-louisiana.com.